n8design/spfx-uifabric-themes/docs/sass/statestyles.md

 # State styles
-The following method will help to create state styles.
+The following method will helps to create state styles for user notifications.

 ## stateStyle($state)
 This functions returns the matching Office UI Fabric colors for the following states